a flat lay showing three embroidery hoops with fabric in and appliqued felt shapes on top

-Today, we're diving into the world of applique using felt.
-This beginner-friendly guide will walk you through the process step-by-step.
-And don't forget, sign up for my exclusive content to get free PDF templates at the bottom of this post!
+This beginner-friendly guide will show the process step-by-step of how to applique using felt.
+And don’t forget, to grab the free PDF templates at the bottom of this post!

 What is Applique?